HaiTengZheng/collective_NOTE/rust/Macro/macro_keywords.md

 - const X: usize = 8;

 ## meta
-> meta: a meta item
-The parameters inside attributes are called meta items, which are captured by `meta`.
+> meta: a meta item (the information that goes inside attributes) The parameters inside attributes are called meta items, which are captured by `meta`.
 - #![foo]